January 15: Stephen Jay Gould Prize

 The R. A. Fisher Prize is awarded annually by the Society for the Study of Evolution for an outstanding Ph.D. dissertation paper published in the journal Evolution during a given calendar year.

-The Hamilton Award will be given to a student who has presented an outstanding talk at the annual meeting, as judged by a committee of SSE members.
+The Hamilton Award will be given to a student or recent graduate who has presented an outstanding talk at the annual meeting, as judged by a committee of SSE members.
 Applicants will present their papers during regular sessions of the meeting, appropriate for their topic.
 The most competitive talks will be those that can convey a complete story.

 The SSE-IC mission is to foster international relationships between evolution societies and its members with particular focus on students and early-career scientists.
 The committee sponsors annually a series of activities/awards to reach this goal: